Inventory in logistics

 The classic type of inventory, in which the assets and liabilities of a company are inventoried on a specific date at the end of a reporting period.

-2. inventory sampling
+2. Inventory sampling

 In inventory sampling, random samples are taken in order to obtain a representative selection of the stock.
 This is then extrapolated to the total portfolio.
 This type of inventory is carried out using recognized mathematical-statistical methods such as mean value estimation.

-3. the permanent inventory
+3. Permanent inventory

 A permanent inventory can be carried out if a stock book and documentation of receipts and issues are available.
 However, it is necessary that a physical inventory is carried out at least once a year and that a comparison is made between the target stock in the stock records and the actual stock.